slevin/talks/oopwtf/slides.md

 ---

-oo becomes more than just a tool for conceptualization of the problem space

-eg, I'm going to write some network code so let me create a class called NetwrokManager

-its fine for that but it doesn't offer any features particularly more powerful than just

-opening a file and start typing in functions like you would do in C

----

 the overall code starts to take on a component feel where parts of your program resemble libraries like the ones given to us by apple that we can use to build the features of our app